ErmacMKIII/DemolitionSynergy/README.md

 # DemolitionSynergy
-Voxel Engine (Incomplete Game) using latest LWJGL.
+Voxel Engine using latest LWJGL.
 Audio material was provided from freesound.org by Erokia.

 Verbose Description: